MargotCh/spCellEval/README.md

 ## Getting Started

 In order to reproduce the results, the raw datasets currently need to be downloaded from public repositories.
-Please refer to the public registered Stage 1 manuscript on [figshare]()
+Please refer to the public registered Stage 1 manuscript.
+[IMMUCan](https://zenodo.org/records/12912567) is one example dataset.